proycon/clam/docs/source/gettingstarted.rst

    service configuration file if ran on the specified host.
 This will be addressed in :ref:`externalconf`.

+-  ``myfirstproject/myfirstproject.config.yml`` - A more generic external configution file which is automatically included from the service configuration file if a shost specific variant like above is not found.
+This will be addressed in :ref:`externalconf`.

 -  ``myfirstproject/myfirstproject_wrapper.py`` - System Wrapper Script
-   in Python (this is recommended over the bash version, suited for more complex webservices)
+   in Python (this is recommended over the bash version as it is suited for more complex webservices)

 -  ``myfirstproject/myfirstproject_wrapper.sh`` - System Wrapper Script